New Zealand Will Give You a Free Trip If You Agree To a Job Interview

 Of course fibre isn't available everywhere in NZ, but it is pretty much everywhere in Wellington.

+I'm Australian but have worked and lived in Wellington a bit, and in the USA.
+New Zealand internet on the whole is pretty good.
+Within Wellington you should be able to get a fibre connection at 100 Mbps no problems, at a cost similar to in the US.

+Ping times to sites in Europe and America are obviously high, but not much you can do about that (pesky speed of light!)
+Most big sites have CDNs in NZ or Australia though, so it's not really a problem unless you enjoy playing online games that don't have local ser

-Don't bother - the money is poor and weather shit (Score:1)
+Don't bother - the money is poor and weather shit (Score:2, Informative)

 I lived there for 2 years - it was a waste of time.